 - Perfect for dream weddings, honeymoon or stay-cation with luxurious interiors and hospitality.
 There is a spa and a restaurant on site.

 - During winters, you can skate or ski in the nearby lake and in the summertime – relax with a romantic walk, by the lakeside.
 Shuttle services are available for Lake Louise Village and Ski resort.

 - Rooms: 552

 - Rooms include 2 twin, one king or (1-2) queen beds, with Lake Louise and Victoria Glacier views.
-Can accommodate up to 4 people depending on bed type.
-Modern amenities TV, wifi, in room safe, coffee maker
+It can accommodate up to 4 people depending on bed type.
+Modern amenities TV, wifi, in-room safe, coffee maker

 - Features: Luxury stay, perfect for individuals and couples.
 Honeymoon and wedding packages available.